beatthat/type-utils/README.md

-Utility functions for searching csharp assemblies for types that maybe implement some interface, have an attribute etc.
+Utility functions for searching C# assemblies for types that maybe implement some interface, have an attribute etc.